-This tutorial will introduce you to those basic formats; that is, it will focus on the specific information contained in each entry and locate where that information can usually be found.
+This tutorial will introduce you to tbasic record formats; that is, it will focus on the specific information contained in each record and locate where that information can usually be found.

 Reading old records written in Spanish is not the same as reading, for example, a modem newspaper written in Spanish.
 Besides having to become familiar with a different set of words, you will need to adjust to such things as old styles of handwriting, unfamiliar abbreviations, misspelled words, ink blotches, and torn pages.
 While some of these things may cause you concern, you will find that in a very short period of time, you will be able to read old Spanish records with ease and accuracy.

 When the records you will be reading were kept, Latin America and Spain were almost 100 percent Catholic.
 Of all the records mentioned on this site, Catholic records are the most important for family historians and genealogists with Hispanic ancestry.
-The Catholic Church, at the Council of Trent (1545-63), required that each of its parishes keep records of the baptisms (christenings) and marriages performed in the parish.
+Beginning in the sixteenth century, the Catholic Church required that each of its parishes keep records of the scaraments, baptisms (christenings) and marriages, performed in the parish.
 The church also prescribed the form in which these records, or parish registers, were to be kept.
-Each time a child was christened or a couple married, the parish priest or one of his assistants was to make an entry in the appropriate book, telling who did what to whom, when, and where.
+During the nineteenth century as inividual nations adopted Civil Registration Laws, they also prescibed the form and content of those records of births, marriages and deaths .

-Although the specific requirements for keeping parish registers have changed from time to time, the formats of christening and marriage entries have stayed basically the same.
+Although the specific requirements for keeping registers have changed from time to time, the formats of entries have stayed basically the same.
 This tutorial will introduce you to those basic formats; that is, it will focus on the specific information contained in each entry and locate where that information can usually be found.